DanielGift/GitHub-Starter-Template/README.md

 # GitHub-Starter-Template
-You should practice pulling a copy of the template, editing it, and then uploading and submitting to your own repository.
-Be sure you also add a Class Comment to explain what the purpose of this code is.
+Starting from the code template FirstAssignment.java on GitHub, pull it, add a class comment at the top explaining what the code does, and change it to print your name.
+Also add your Hello World file to the repository.
+Push it back to the master for me to grade.